Skip to main content

 West Virginia University Libraries: The Health Sciences Library is one of four lending West Virginia University campus libraries, including:

 The four libraries share collections through Book Express+ and cooperative collection development.
 Currently, there are many electronic resources available to all faculty, staff, and students across the WVU system through the efforts of the WVU Libraries to work together and license e-resources across the campus.
-The most significant example of this cooperative relationship is the joint licensing of access to Wiley, Elsevier, and Springer online journals and ebooks giving WVU personnel from all four campus access to more than 3000 online journals.
+The most significant example of this cooperative relationship is the joint licensing of access to Wiley, Elsevier, and Springer online journals and ebooks giving all WVU personnel access to more than 3000 online journals.

 In-House Document Delivery is available.
 Articles that the Health Sciences Library has in print format may be requested via ILLiad for an electronic copy.
 WVU faculty and staff may request articles from print journals held in any WVU library.